bitcoin/bitcoin/INSTALL.md

-Building Bitcointalkcoin
+Building Talkcoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Bitcointalkcoin Core reference implementation of Bitcointalkcoin.
+See doc/build-*.md for instructions on building the various elements of the Talkcoin Core reference implementation of Talkcoin.